Cartridge Heaters, Pencil Heaters, Rod Heaters

-- Teflon Coating – Teflon coating can be provided on heater sheath for applications requiring chemical resistance.
+- Teflon Coating – Teflon coating can be provided on a heater sheath for applications requiring chemical resistance.

-- Ground Leadwire – separate color coded ground wire can be provided if required.
+- Ground Leadwire – separate color-coded ground wire can be provided if required.

 - Special Connectors – Various connectors for power leads can be supplied upon request.

 Cartridge Heater Care & Maintenance